 \subsection{Irregular cascades and the nuclear decays}

-The regularity condition assumes that nuclear cross sections are unaffected by nuclear effects.
+The regularity condition assumes that nuclear cross-sections are unaffected by nuclear effects.
 In reality, changes in the number of protons and neutrons have a significant impact on the properties of the GDR, including the peak energy and the width.
-Consequently, the mass scaling of the interaction rates exhibits deviations from the regular values\footnote{This possibility also implies that the interaction matrix may be defective for a number of boosts, since different nuclei may have the same rate for some boost values.
-To avoid numerical problems, these values of the boost can be identified and excluded from the computation.
-The probability distributions for these values can then be determined by interpolating between adjacent values.}.
+Consequently, the mass scaling of the interaction rates exhibits deviations from the regular values\footnote{ This possibility also implies that the interaction matrix may be defective for a number of boosts, since different nuclei may have the same rate for some boost values.
+To avoid numerical problems, the corresponding boost values can be identified and excluded from the computation.
+The probability distributions for these values can then be determined by interpolating between valid adjacent boosts.}.